Cecil B. DeMille: Scandalous dramas, Biblical epics, and departure from Paramount

 In the early 1920s, scandal surrounded Paramount; religious groups and the media opposed portrayals of immorality in films.
 A censorship board called the Hays Code was established.
 DeMille's film The Affairs of Anatol came under fire.
 Furthermore, DeMille argued with Zukor over his extravagant and over-budget production costs.
 Consequently, DeMille left Paramount in 1924 despite having helped establish it.
 He joined the Producers Distributing Corporation.
 His first film in the new production company, DeMille Pictures Corporation, was The Road to Yesterday in 1925.
 He directed and produced four films on his own, working with Producers Distributing Corporation because he found front office supervision too restricting.
 Aside from The King of Kings, none of DeMille's films away from Paramount were successful.
 The King of Kings established DeMille as "master of the grandiose and of biblical sagas".
-Considered at the time to be the most successful Christian film of the silent era, DeMille calculated that it had been viewed over 800 million times around the world.
-After the release of DeMille's The Godless Girl, silent films in America became obsolete and DeMille was forced to shoot a shoddy final reel with the new sound production technique.
-Although this final reel looked so different from the previous eleven reels that it appeared to be from another movie, according to Simon Louvish, the film is one of DeMille's strangest and most "DeMillean" film.
+Considered at the time the most successful Christian film of the silent era, DeMille calculated that it had been viewed over 800 million times around the world.
+After the release of DeMille's The Godless Girl, silent films in America became obsolete, and DeMille was forced to shoot a shoddy final reel with the new sound production technique.
+Although this final reel looked so different from the first 11 reels that it appeared to be from another movie, according to Simon Louvish, the film is one of DeMille's strangest and most "DeMillean" film.

 The immense popularity of DeMille's silent films enabled him to branch out into other areas.
 The Roaring Twenties were the boom years and DeMille took full advantage, opening the Mercury Aviation Company, one of America's first commercial airlines.
-He was also a real estate speculator, an underwriter of political campaigns, and vice president of Bank of America.
-He was additionally vice president of the Commercial National Trust and Savings Bank in Los Angeles where he approved loans for other filmmakers.
+He was also a real estate speculator, an underwriter of political campaigns, vice president of Bank of America, and vice president of the Commercial National Trust and Savings Bank in Los Angeles, where he approved loans for other filmmakers.
 In 1916, DeMille purchased a mansion in Hollywood.
 Charlie Chaplin lived next door for a time, and after he moved, DeMille purchased the other house and combined the estates.